amir16yp/picoCOmonitor/README.md

 - Place the gas sensor in a suitable location to detect gas leaks effectively.
 - Be cautious when dealing with potential gas leakage scenarios, and follow appropriate safety guidelines.
 ## Customization
-- You can customize the monitoring intervals, gas concentration thresholds, and other parameters in the `config.json` file to suit your specific requirements.
+- You can customize the monitoring intervals, WiFi authentication details, and other paramters in the `config.json` file to suit your specific requirements.
 - For advanced customization and additional functionality, you can extend the Flask application by adding more endpoints or integrating other data analysis libraries.---

 Feel free to add any additional information or instructions related to the Gas Leakage Monitoring System in this README file.